denys-petryniak/saasup/README.md

 pnpm build
 ```

-Locally preview production build:
+Preview the production build locally:

 ```bash
 pnpm preview
 ```

-Check out the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.
+For more information on deployment, check out the [Nuxt deployment documentation](https://nuxt.com/docs/getting-started/deployment).

 ## Credits

-Special thanks to [VictorFlow](https://www.figma.com/@victorflow) for the fantastic design that served as an inspiration for this project.
+Special thanks to [VictorFlow](https://dribbble.com/victorflow) for the beautiful design that formed the basis of the project.